rileyhanus/Phonon-scattering-and-transport-in-polycyrstals/README.md

 Note, all variabls need to be defined globally which may interfere with other scripts you have running.

+If you do not have Mathematica you can view the scripts in a readable format using the Free Wolfram Player (http://www.wolfram.com/cdf-player/), or simply opening the PDF file.

 ### GB-strain-scattering_init.nb
 Defines constants, functions, and plot formatting.